Work with Purpose Booklet

 The cost per booklet is $5 (including tax and shipping).
 We will contact you for payment information.

 There are a number of high quality resources to consider as you explore how faith fundamentally shapes the purpose of our work and our understanding of vocation.
-Here are just a few titles that we would particularly recommend looking into.
+Here are a few titles that we particularly recommend.

 Constructs a solid introductory biblical and theological foundation for work and identifies several ways that our faith expresses itself in and through a redeemed understanding of daily work.

-- Kingdom Calling:Vocational Stewardship for the Common Good, by Amy L. Sherman
+- Kingdom Calling:Vocational Stewardship for the Common Good

 A wonderful summary of Christian calling or vocation, Veith unpacks the implications of vocational service in one's own career, but also in families, churches, communities, and beyond.